bobbyiliev/k8s-nginx/README.md

 ## Notes

-- The application will be available on port 30080
+- The application will be available on port 8080 (automatically configured by GitHub Actions)
+- Direct access to minikube NodePort is available on port 30080
 - HPA will scale pods between 2-10 replicas based on CPU usage (50% threshold)
-- The Docker image `bobbyiliev/nginx-hello:latest` is used in the deployment
+- The GitHub Actions workflow automatically updates the deployment image reference
+- Socat proxy persists after deployment and survives server reboots
 - Make sure to replace placeholder values (YOUR-USERNAME, YOUR-REPO, etc.) with actual values
 - For production deployments, consider using LoadBalancer or proper Ingress with TLS